-WWSL Capital costs
+5.3 WWSL Capital costs

 Our asset management framework subdivides our asset base into multiple asset groups.
-All capex is then allocated to one of these as the scheme is set up and then reviewed quarterly.
+All capex is then allocated to one of these as the capital scheme is set up and the allocation and spend are reviewed quarterly.